Russian Orthodox Church in America

 filler@godaddy.com

-faithful and clergy have been received into other Orthodox Churches including the Russian Orthodox Church Outside Russia (ROCOR), the Orthodox Church in America (OCA), Antiochian Orthodox Church, and The Ukrainian Orthodox Church of America.
+Throughout her history, clergy and faithful of ROCIA have been received into other Orthodox jurisdictions, including the Russian Orthodox Church Outside Russia, the Orthodox Church in America, the Antiochian Orthodox Christian Archdiocese of North America, and the Ukrainian Orthodox Church of the USA — a testimony to the shared faith and sacramental life which binds Orthodox Christians together.

 A Blessing forYou.